BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Conditions-List.md

 ```

 1. This could evaluate to `point ranking 5 equal` and will be true if the player has 5 points in the ranking category.
-   But the variable could also be empty, and it could be higher or equal to 5.
-This is not possible in a normal condition.
+   But the placeholder could also be empty, and it could be higher or equal to 5.
+This is not possible in a normal
+   condition.

 ## Experience: `experience`